 Faculty and research

 The programme in System, Control and Robotics is given by the School of Electrical Engineering and Computer Science at KTH.
 The field of Electrical and Electronic Engineering at KTH is currently ranked 19th in the world by QS (28th in 2018, 26th in 2017, 17th in 2016, 16th in 2015).
-The area of Automation and Control at KTH is ranked 16th in the world by Academic Ranking of World Universities (ARWU), the Shanghai ranking.
-Most courses in the programme are taught by the Department in Automatic Control and the Department of Robotics, Perception and Learning (RPL).
+The area of Automation and Control at KTH is ranked 16th in the world by Academic Ranking of World Universities (ARWU), also known as the Shanghai Ranking.
+Most courses in the programme are taught by the Division of Decision and Control Systems and the Division of Robotics, Perception and Learning (RPL).

-The research projects at the Department of Automatic Control are focused on modeling, identification and control of industrial systems as well as applications in communication, autonomous systems, and system biology.
-At RPL a number of research groups focus on topics such as mobile robotics, robotic manipulation and grasping, machine learning, computer vision, mapping and scene understanding, artificial intelligence, robotic planning and, robotic control and decision making.
+At the Division of Robotics, Perception and Learning, the research projects focus on topics such as mobile robotics, robotic manipulation and grasping, machine learning, computer vision, mapping and scene understanding, artificial intelligence, robotic planning, robotic control and decision making.

 Professors involved in the programme

 Research at the Department of Robotics, Perception and Learning

 While there are plenty of robots inside our lab, none is quite like Rosie, who mingles freely with people in the lab’s offices, hallways and kitchen.
 Built by MetraLabs Robotics, the Scitos G5 model robot is the centerpiece of an international project to create intelligent robots for human environments.